Fantasia (performance)

-Fantasia (الفانتازيا) is a traditional exhibition of horsemanship in Somaliland and the Maghreb performed during cultural festivals and for Maghrebi wedding celebrations.
+Fantasia (الفانتازيا) is a traditional exhibition of horsemanship in the Maghreb performed during cultural festivals and for Maghrebi wedding celebrations.
 It is present in Algeria, Libya, Mali, Mauritania, Morocco, Niger and Tunisia.
 It is attested in the ancient Numidian times during which it was practiced by the Numidian cavalry.
 Historian Carlos Henriques Pereira stated that the North African fantasia also called barud is a modern watered down version of a Numidian military technique.

 Fantasia is considered a cultural performance and a form of martial art; it also symbolizes a strong relationship between the man (or woman) and the horse, as well as an attachment to tradition.

 According to Jean-Pierre Digard, it is a watered down version of the Numidian cavalry charge.

 Fantasia performances usually take place during local seasonal, cultural or religious festivals, also called موسم moussem "saint's day festival" in Maghrebi Arabic.

 History of the performance

 Fantasia has been attested in the ancient times during which it was practised by the Numidians, historian Carlos Henriques Pereira stated that the modern North African fantasia is a watered down version of a Numidian military technique.
 Fantasia has also been traced back to Arab-Amazigh tribes in the 17th century.

 Tbourida comes from the cavalry charge performed by an army's vanguard in battle.
 It was also used in cavalry raiding and celebrations.